AppsFlyerSDK/appsflyer-unity-plugin/docs/BasicIntegration.md

     #endif
     ```

-4. Reques the tracking authorization where you wish to display the prompt: <br/>
+4. Request the tracking authorization where you wish to display the prompt: <br/>
     You can use the following [package](https://github.com/Unity-Technologies/com.unity.ads.ios-support) or any other package that allows you to request the tracking authorization.
     ```c#